elsanussi-s-mneina/phonetics-modeling/haskell/README.md

 interface widgets.
 For information on Fltkhs see: https://github.com/deech/fltkhs

-So far no windows have been run, but the project is ready to compile with Fltkhs dependencies.
+So far no windows have been created, but the project is ready to compile with Fltkhs dependencies.

+Run stack build, and stack run as usual, and a window will appear.

+`stack build`

+`stack run`

+When you are done with the GUI project, simply rename it back to how it was.
+Use the following command:

+`mv phonetics-modeling.cabal phonetics-modeling.cabal.forGUI`

 ## How to run the unit tests.
 `stack test`

-## How to generate documentation for source code:
+## How to generate external documentation for source code:

 `stack haddock --open phonetics-modeling`